-End-entity certificates MAY contain an Internet mail address as described in [KEYM], Section 4.2.1.6.
-The email address SHOULD be in the subjectAltName extension, and SHOULD NOT be in the subject distinguished name.
+End-entity certificates MAY contain an Internet mail address.
+Email addresses restricted to 7-bit ASCII characters use the pkcs-9-at-emailAddress object identifier (OID) (see below) and are encoded as described in Section 4.2.1.6 of [RFC5280].
+Internationalized email address names use the OID defined in [RFC8398] and are encoded as described therein.
+The email address SHOULD be in the subjectAltName extension and SHOULD NOT be in the subject distinguished name.

 Receiving agents MUST recognize and accept certificates that contain no email address.
 Agents are allowed to provide an alternative mechanism for associating an email address with a certificate that does not contain an email address, such as through the use of the agent's address book, if available.
-Receiving agents MUST recognize email addresses in the subjectAltName field.
-Receiving agents MUST recognize email addresses in the Distinguished Name field in the PKCS #9 [PKCS9] emailAddress attribute:
+Receiving agents MUST recognize both ASCII and internationalized email addresses in the subjectAltName extension.
+Receiving agents MUST recognize email addresses in the distinguished name field in the PKCS #9 [RFC2985] emailAddress attribute: